Faithless: 2010s: Hiatuses and Jazz's departure

+2020s: All Blessed, death of Maxi Jazz, and Champion Sound

-After a seven-year recording hiatus, the seventh Faithless studio album All Blessed was released in August 2020.
-The release came in the middle of the Covid-19 pandemic, with the themes of the album weaving around immigration, identity, empathy and lack of it.
+After a seven-year recording hiatus, the seventh Faithless studio album All Blessed was released in October 2020.
+The release came in the middle of the COVID-19 pandemic, with the themes of the album weaving around immigration, identity, empathy and lack of it.
 The first track that was officially released from the album came on the same weekend as the album release, Synthesizer, a love letter to electronic music.
 The album features vocals from newcomers Nathan Ball and spoken word artist & poet Suli Breaks, along with Caleb Femi.
 Other notable appearances on the album include Soul II Soul founder Jazzie B, Gaika, and Damien Jurado.
 Rollo said of the album, "We want to give them something else – something that could breathe."
 It continued their top 3 chart success in the UK and Europe.

 On 23 December 2022, Maxi Jazz died "peacefully in his sleep" at his home in London, England at the age of 65.
-Seven days later, the band's compilation Forever Faithless entered the UK Album Downloads chart at number 7.
+Seven days later, the band's compilation Forever Faithless re-entered the UK Album Downloads chart at number 7.

+In January 2024, Bliss announced that Faithless were returning to the "live arena" after eight years, with the group confirmed for dates including Camp Bestival in Shropshire in August that year.
+On 12 July 2024, Faithless released the single "Find A Way", which features Suli Breaks.
+On the same day, they announced the title of their upcoming eighth studio album, Champion Sound.
+On 30 August 2024, the group released the single "I'm Not Alone (Rest Well Maxwell)" which features Amelia Fox and LSK, in tribute to Maxi Jazz.
+On the same day, they announced The Champion Sound Tour, which will visit UK and European cities in November and December 2024.

+On 25 April 2025, Faithless released the single "Dollars and Dimes", featuring Bebe Rexha.
+On 4 September 2025, they released a new, promotional single-version of "Find a Way", featuring Suli Breaks and Dido; Dido sings a new verse and chorus on the updated track.
+Champion Sound was released on 5 September 2025, to positive reviews.

 Other work

-In between album releases Faithless also released highly respected compilation albums revealing more of their personality and influence including the long running Back to Mine sessions as well as NME in Association with War Child Presents 1 Love, The Bedroom Sessions and the Renaissance 3D music project, in conjunction with the iconic Renaissance nightclub.
+In between album releases, Faithless also released compilation albums revealing more of their personality and influence including the long-running Back to Mine sessions as well as NME in Association with War Child Presents 1 Love, The Bedroom Sessions and the Renaissance 3D music project, in conjunction with the iconic Renaissance nightclub.